rtfeldman/seamless-immutable/README.md

 Multiple objects can be provided in an Array in which case more `merge` invocations will be performed using each provided object in turn.

-A second argument can be provided to perform a deep merge: `{deep: true}`.
+A third argument can be provided to perform a deep merge: `{deep: true}`.

 ### replace